 - Phone: 1-800-265-7293 ext.
-4652
+4396

 - Fax: 519-836-7215

-Having an incomplete immunization record means your child could be suspended from school until we receive proof of the required immunizations.
-Our nurses work with schools and parents to try to prevent suspensions – we want your child to have the safest and healthiest school year possible.
+If your child has an incomplete immunization record they could be suspended or excluded from school until we receive proof of the required immunizations.
+Our nurses work with schools and parents to get immunizations up-to-date.

 High school immunization clinics